 This is a big puzzle.
 So I’m interested when I find a book that helps explain this.
 I’ve just read No More Mr Nice Guy by Dr Robert Glover and was struck by the similarities between what he calls “Nice Guys” and what Steve Biddulph calls “Walking Wallets”.

 For this to make sense, you probably need to read my previous article about Walking Wallets.
-As a reminder, these are middle class men who’ve given up on living with purpose and adventure and have become only The Payer of the Bills.
+As a reminder, these are men who’ve given up on living with purpose and adventure and have become only The Payer of the Bills.
 They’ve been subdued and emasculated by debt, sedentary living, Keeping Up With The Joneses and suburban conformity.

 Here’s the start of Biddulph’s book Manhood which hit me like a Mustachian face punch when I read it ~15 years ago:

 “Most men today don’t have a life.

 What they have instead is an act.
 When a man is deeply unhappy, desperately worried or utterly lonely or confused, he will often pretend the opposite, and so no one will know.